The wire cleared. Now what?

 Stack audit on the business you just inherited

 QuickBooks 2014.
 CRM on the office manager's iPhone.
-Voicemails from a storm last night.
-We map what's actually running, what's duct-taped, and where the EBITDA is leaking.
+Voicemails from last night's storm.
+We map what's actually running, what's duct-taped, and where the EBITDA leaks fastest.

 - 02Days 92–98

-AI Receptionist if calls are leaking.
-AI Collections Specialist if AR is at 70+ days.
-AI Reactivation Specialist if the dormant base is sitting untouched.
-One install.
+AI Front Desk if calls are slipping.
+An AI Collections Specialist if AR sits past 70 days.
+An AI Reactivation Specialist if the dormant base goes untouched.
+One AI employee.
+One revenue loop.
 One number to move in week two.
+Live first, then stack the next.

 - 03Days 99–120